Home » Texas Divorce Mediation Lawyers

 At Sisemore Law Firm, P.C., in Fort Worth, Texas, we focus on providing counsel to our clients, tailored to the unique issues that are driving their case to mediation.
 Our attorneys have experience with all aspects of dispute resolution in divorce and are prepared to pursue an outcome that is in the best interest of you and your children.
 Call us for a consultation at (817) 336-4444.

-With divorce mediation becoming a more common way of resolving differences, businesses are popping up throughout the Metroplex that offer to prepare divorce agreements without finding a divorce the need for a lawyer.
+With divorce mediation becoming a more common way of resolving differences, businesses are popping up throughout the Metroplex that offer to prepare divorce agreements without finding a divorce lawyer.
 In our practice we have represented individuals who had mediation agreements prepared by non-attorneys that did not sufficiently protect their rights.
 Our Fort Worth divorce lawyers have also seen these agreements turned down by judges, resulting in people needing the representation of an attorney after giving their money to a business that promised them results.

 At our firm, we have successfully taught clients how to protect yourself in a divorce financially and how to protect your children.
 You can rely on us to consider all of the issues in your divorce and make sure that any mediated agreement is truly in your best interest.
 If mediation is not able to produce a sufficient result, we have the skills and resources to know how to win in divorce court to ensure you receive the best possible outcome.
 Contact our Fort Worth divorce mediation lawyers for a case consultation to discuss your concerns and get answers about the divorce mediation process.
 Call (817) 336-4444 or contact us online to arrange your consultation.